-Australia provides aid to the Cook Islands through a delegated arrangement with New Zealand.
+Australian provides aid to the Cook Islands through a delegated arrangement with New Zealand.
 Australian support to Cook Islands is aligned with the development priorities identified in the Joint Commitment for Development between New Zealand and Cook Islands.
 Australia will continue to support increasing access to clean water and sanitation facilities on the main island of Rarotonga by improving sewage systems and the quality of lagoon water.
-Australian aid is also focusing on support for education, gender and disability-inclusive development.
+Australian aid is also focusing on support for education and gender.

-Australia’s assistance to the Cook Islands focuses on increasing access to clean water, support for education and gender and disability-inclusive development.
+Australia’s assistance to the Cook Islands focuses on increasing access to clean water, and support for education and gender.

 Objective 1: Water and sanitation

 Australia is focusing on improving economic infrastructure and water management by upgrading residential and commercial septic systems to protect water quality.
 More than 200 systems have been upgraded in the Muri Lagoon area, which is important to the tourism industry.